jabbala/CollabMail/README.md

 CollabMail Pro leverages both real-time and batch processing for access management:
 - Real-Time Processing: Instantly trigger access actions and notifications for critical events such as new access requests or revocation.
 - Batch Processing: Perform bulk access provisioning, recertification, or revocation actions on a scheduled basis to optimize system performance.

+## Reporting and Business Intelligence Integration
+CollabMail seamlessly integrates with reporting tools for advanced business intelligence capabilities:

+- Data Extraction: Extract relevant data from CollabMail Pro's database for analysis.
+- Data Transformation: Transform raw data into meaningful insights through aggregation, filtering, and calculations.
+- Data Visualization: Generate interactive reports, charts, and dashboards to visualize trends and patterns.
+- Customizable Reports: Create custom reports based on user requirements and business objectives.
+- Scheduled Reporting: Schedule and automate the delivery of reports to key stakeholders.

 ## Mail Notification Engine
 The Mail Notification Engine enhances CollabMail Pro by providing automatic email notifications for various events: